quasarframework/quasar/docs/src/pages/start/how-to-use-vue.md

 ```

 ### CSS preprocessors
 For the `<style>` tag, you can also use whatever CSS preprocessor you want.
 [Stylus](http://stylus-lang.com/) is available out of the box.
-For SCSS/SASS or LESS, you'll need to install their Webpack loaders (example: `yarn add --dev less-loader` or `npm install --save-dev less-loader`).
+For SCSS/SASS or LESS, you'll need to install their Webpack loaders (example: `yarn add --dev less-loader`).

 After installing the loader you need (remember Stylus is already installed for you), you can specify you want your chosen preprocessor to handle the CSS code you're writing: